FAIR-IMPACT/MOD-mappings/sources/README.md

 The data are stored in an Google Sheet.
 Any changes to the mappings should be made in this spreadsheet.
-For easier review of diffs, for example git diff or unix diff, sort column by column from left to right.
+For easier review of diffs, for example git diff or unix diff, sort column by column from right to left.

 Once changes have been made download the sheet as a `tsv` file.
 This will be the new version of the [mod_mappings.tsv](mod_mappings.tsv) file.